 Anyone considering renting part of a commercial property should be aware of potential Service Charges and how they may affect their tenancy.
-Commercial solicitor, Mandy Kaur from Tallents Solicitors in Newark, explains what Service Charges might be included in your lease and what you need to know when negotiating with your potential landlord.
+Tallents Solicitors explain what Service Charges might be included in your lease and what you need to know when negotiating with your potential landlord.

 So, what are Service Charges?

 Many commercial leases will refer to Service Charges.
 These are costs incurred by the Landlord for running and maintaining shared parts of the building or estate, which the landlord can charge back to tenants.

 Tenants will be responsible for all the Service Charges as outlined in their lease so it definitely will pay to make sure that you understand what you are responsible for so as to avoid a financial surprise in the future.

 Service Charges can include:

 • Maintenance and repairs to shared areas, such as common stairwells and corridors.
 Tenants should note that this might also extend to areas outside the building, such as roofing and drains.